lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Such a bit pattern never occurs in a regular SCHC ACK.
 This is how the SCHC Receiver-Abort message is recognized.

-The Rule ID and Dtag values in the SCHC Receiver-Abort message MUST be identical to the ones used in the fragments of the SCHC Packet the transmission of which is being aborted.
+The Rule ID and DTag values in the SCHC Receiver-Abort message MUST be identical to the ones used in the fragments of the SCHC Packet the transmission of which is being aborted.

 A SCHC Receiver-Abort is aligned to L2 Words, by design.
 Therefore, padding MUST NOT be appended.